Medically reviewed by Charlie Chen, MD

 Strenuous activities should be avoided for up to six weeks.
 You can start to schedule normal activities after about 10 days.

 If you have significant levels of pain that last more than a week after your surgery, report this to your doctor immediately.
 Don’t wait for it to go away on its own.
 This could be a sign of capsular contracture, a condition where your immune system forms collagen fibers tightly around a foreign object in the body.
-If your body “rejects” the implants, they may need to be removed.
+If the capsular contracture changes the shape of your breasts or causes pain, they may need to be removed.

 Wearing Compression Garments After Surgery